Hematopoietic stem cell transplantation: Graft-versus-tumor effect

 Graft-versus-tumor effect (GVT), or "graft versus leukemia" effect, is the beneficial aspect of the GvHD phenomenon.
 For example, HSCT patients with either acute, or in particular chronic, GvHD after an allogeneic transplant tend to have a lower risk of cancer relapse.
 This is due to a therapeutic immune reaction of the grafted donor T lymphocytes against the diseased bone marrow of the recipient.
 This lower rate of relapse accounts for the increased success rate of allogeneic transplants, compared to transplants from identical twins, and indicates that allogeneic HSCT is a form of immunotherapy.
 GVT is the major benefit of transplants that do not employ the highest immunosuppressive regimens.

 Graft versus tumor is mainly beneficial in diseases with slow progress, e.g. chronic leukemia, low-grade lymphoma, and in some cases multiple myeloma, but is less effective in rapidly growing acute leukemias.

-If cancer relapses after HSCT, another transplant can be performed, infusing the patient with a greater quantity of donor white blood cells (donor lymphocyte infusion).
+If cancer relapses after HSCT, infusing the patient with a greater quantity of donor white blood cells (donor lymphocyte infusion) can help to increase the GvL effect and boost the new immune system's response.
+However, if this does not help clear the remaining cancer, a second transplant is sometimes given.